LogicReinc/LogicReinc.WebServer/README.md

 This is a framework for building sites as standalone application or as addition to an existing program.

-Note that this is not a polished library and is may require some research.
+Note that this is a framework under constant development and things may change.

 # Features